ed-donner/llm_engineering/README.md

 ## Setup instructions

+I should confess up-front: setting up a powerful environment to work at the forefront of AI is not as simple as I'd like.
+For most people these instructions will go great; but in some cases, for whatever reason, you'll hit a problem.
+Please don't hesitate to reach out - I am here to get you up and running quickly.
+There's nothing worse than feeling _stuck_.
+Message me, email me or LinkedIn message me and I will unstick you quickly!

 The recommended approach is to use Anaconda for your environment.
-Even if you've never used it before, it makes such a difference.
+It's a powerful tool that builds a complete science environment.
 Anaconda ensures that you're working with the right version of Python and all your packages are compatible with mine, even if we're on different platforms.

 **Update** Some people have had problems with Anaconda - horrors!
 The idea of Anaconda is to make it really smooth and simple to be working with the same environment.
-If you hit any problems with the instructions below, please skip to near the end of this README for the alternative approach using `pip`, and hopefully you'll be up and running fast.
+If you hit any problems with the instructions below, please skip to near the end of this README for the alternative approach using `pip` with `virtualenv`, and hopefully you'll be up and running fast.
 And please do message me if I can help with anything.

 We'll be mostly using Jupyter Lab in this course.
 For those new to Jupyter Lab / Jupyter Notebook, it's a delightful Data Science environment where you can simply hit shift+return in any cell to run it; start at the top and work your way down!
 When we move to Google Colab in Week 3, you'll experience the same interface for Python runtimes in the cloud.